Should You Transition From COTA to OTR? The Pros and Cons of Making The Leap

 – Even Bridge Programs Have Some Drawbacks

 If you’ve decided to take the plunge into becoming an OTR, you are likely aware of the several COTA to OTR “bridge” programs.
 But you can also choose to attend a traditional Master’s or Doctorate Occupational Therapy program if you already have a Bachelor’s degree.
 The cost breakdown for a bridge program and a traditional Master’s or Doctorate program may help with your decision.

 Because there are only a few weekend bridge programs, traveling or moving closer to the location of the OT program is usually required.
 Many programs require at least monthly visits to the school, which can be challenging for those with families.

 Additionally, just like traditional OTR programs, getting into a bridge program even with years of experience can be a challenge due to the high number of applicants.

-In the end, you should do what’s right for your situation.
+In the end, you should of course do what’s right for your situation.
 Everyone’s personal circumstances will vary.
 Both careers are great choices, and there’s no clear-cut right or wrong answer.

-I will say that I love being an OT and I am glad I finished my OTR degree.
+I will say that I love being an OT and I am glad I chose my OTR degree.
 If you are passionate about working in occupational therapy I would say you should go for it, whether it’s as a COTA or OTR.
 If you’re unsure if occupational therapy is right for you and the economics are a primary concern, choosing between becoming a COTA or OTR may be a tougher decision requiring more careful thought.

 If you’re already a COTA contemplating this decision, or you have already made the jump, I’d love to hear your thoughts in the comments below.
 What were your biggest deciding factors for or against becoming an OTR?

 And if you’re looking for even more information on making the transition from COTA to OTR, be sure to listen to the accompanying podcast on this topic from Seniors Flourish here: Pros and Cons of Transitioning from COTA to OTR.